Ch3rry-Pi3/Portfolio/Python/LeetCode/Hard/3108. Minimum Cost Walk in Weighted Graph/README.md

 class Solution:
     def __init__(self):
         """
-        Initializes the solution with parent and depth arrays.
+        Initialises the solution with parent and depth arrays.
         - `parent`: Tracks the representative (root) of each node's connected component.
         - `depth`: Stores the depth of each connected component to optimize union operations.
         """